a11ce/aetherwiki/md-src/kogane.md

 Each island has its own civil administration which handles local services.
 Representative divisions are designated to create equal population and are not coterminous with islands.

 Coalitions in parliament are fluid.
-Common political issues include cooperation with IPRO, envoy autonomy, and arts funding.
-The [[Wake Society]] continues to operate as a fringe movement, consistently winning a few seats.
+Common political issues include cooperation with IPRO, envoy autonomy, and arts funding. [[Maritime traditionalism]] is effectively a defunct ideology in Kogane following the disastrous Nine Knot War, and the [[Wake Society]] is explicitly banned as a political party.

 ## Notable Envoys